alexwlchan/alexwlchan.net/src/_drafts/prismic-validation.md

 ---
 layout: post
-title: How we run do bulk analysis of our Prismic content
+title: How we do bulk analysis of our Prismic content
 summary: By downloading all our Prismic documents, we can run validation rules, fix broken links, and find interesting examples.
 tags: prismic
 theme: